top of page

 Woman walking on beach in summer

 When most people think of summer, they imagine beach days, sunshine, and carefree fun.
-But for some, summer doesn’t bring lightness or joy - it brings irritability, fatigue, loneliness, or a strange sense of disconnection.
+However, for some, summer doesn’t bring lightness or joy.
+Instead, it can lead to irritability, fatigue, loneliness, or a strange sense of disconnection.
 If you’ve noticed yourself feeling "off" this season, you’re not alone.

 Seasonal depression does not just occur in the winter.
 While Seasonal Affective Disorder (SAD) is commonly associated with darker, colder months, a lesser-known version called summer-pattern SAD (or reverse SAD) impacts people during the warmest months of the year.